MalloyPower/parsing-python/front-end/readme.md

 >  python3 ./multitest.py 2.7

 This will make and then run the 2.7 front-end against the test cases in ../testsuite-python-lib for that version.
-I haven't copied in the actual Python libraries in here, so this directory just contains a simple test file at the moment.
 You can list multiple front-ends here and it will produce a latex-able table of the results.